About the Program

 UC Davis’ Public Scholarship and Engagement and Graduate Studies have partnered to support doctoral students who are interested in developing their community engaged research with non-university partners.
 The aim of the program is to integrate community-centered theories, methods and techniques into the practice of the next generation of public scholars.
 Key to this is community engagement, which can be defined as a collaborative process with a specific community (i.e., place, practice, identity and/or interest) that centers on a common goal or outcome and defined by reciprocal and mutually-beneficial relationships.
 Upon completion of the program, students will be prepared to incorporate community engagement into their disciplinary field of study, research design and methods.

-This is an interdisciplinary cohort-based program open to Ph.D. students in any UC Davis college or school who plan to register for in-person instruction in the 2023 winter quarter.
+This is an interdisciplinary cohort-based program open to Ph.D. students in any UC Davis college or school who plan to register for in-person instruction in the 2023 spring quarter.

 The program requires participation in the following: